^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The cavity of the mouth (cavitas oris) is located in the lower part of the face, is the beginning of the digestive system.
-The oral cavity is limited from below by the maxillofacial muscles that make up the muscular base of the lower wall of the oral cavity - the diaphragm of the mouth (diaphragma oris).
-The upper wall of the oral cavity is formed by a hard and soft keb, from the sides - cheeks, in front - lips.
-Behind the oral cavity through a wide opening - fauces - communicates with the pharynx.
-The oral cavity is divided into a smaller front section - the vestibule of the mouth and the actual oral cavity.
-The vestibule of the mouth (vestibulum oris) is limited to the front lips, on the sides - the inner surface of the cheeks, behind and from the medial side - teeth and gums.
-Knogri from the gums and teeth is actually the mouth cavity (cavitas oris propria).
+The oral cavity (cavitas oris) is located in the lower part of the face and is the beginning of the digestive system.
+The oral cavity is limited below by the mylohyoid muscles, which form the muscular basis of the lower wall of the oral cavity - the diaphragm of the mouth (diaphragma oris).
+The upper wall of the oral cavity is formed by the hard and soft cerebellum, on the sides - by the cheeks, and in front - by the lips.
+At the back, the oral cavity communicates with the pharynx through a wide opening - the pharynx (fauces).
+The oral cavity is subdivided into a smaller anterior section - the vestibule of the mouth and the oral cavity proper.
+The vestibule of the mouth (vestibulum oris) is limited in front by the lips, on the sides - by the inner surface of the cheeks, behind and on the medial side - by the teeth and gums.
+The oral cavity proper (cavitas oris propria) is located between the gums and teeth.

 Oral cavity